ReactiveX/rxjs/README.md

 Observable.of(1,2,3).map(x => x + '!!!'); // etc
 ```

-To import what you need and use it with ES7 function bind (best overall method, if possible):
+To import what you need and use it with ES next function bind (best overall method, if possible):

 ```js
 import {Observable} from 'rxjs/Observable';